tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls13-semistatic-dh.md

 As usual, the client and server each supply an (EC)DH share in their "key_share" extensions.
-However, in addition, the server supplies a static (EC)DH share in its Certificate message, either directly in its end-entity certificate or in a delegated credential.
+However, in addition, the server supplies a (signed) static (EC)DH share in its Certificate message, either directly in its end-entity certificate or in a delegated credential.
 The client and server then perform two (EC)DH exchanges:

 - Between the client and server "key_share" values to form an